-BEM-C101 ENGINEERING MATHEMATICS I
+Effective from the session 2015-16 BEM-C101 ENGINEERING MATHEMATICS I

-MM: 100 Time: 3 hrs

-L. T. P.
+MM:100 Time:3 hrs L T P 3 1 0

 NOTE: The question paper shall consist of three sections (Sec.-A, Sec.-B and Sec.-C).
 Sec.-A shall contain ten objective type questions of one marks each and student shall be required to attempt all questions Sec.-B shall contain ten short answer type question of four marks each and student shall be required to attempt any five question.
-Sec.-C shall contain eight descriptive type questions of ten marks each and students shall be required to attempt any four questions.
-Question shall be uniformly distributed from the entire syllabus.
+Sec.-C shall contain eight descriptive type questions of ten marks each and students shall be required to attempt distributed from the entire syllabus.
 The previous year paper /model paper can be used as a guideline and the following syllabus should be strictly followed while setting the question paper.

-Differential Calculus I: Successive differentiation, Leibnitz theorem, Taylor's & Maclaurin's Expansion, Indeterminate forms, Radius of curvature, Asymptotes, Double points and their classification, Tracing of curves.
+Differential Calculus I : Successive differentiation, Leibnitz theorem, Taylor's & Maclaurin's Expansion, Indeterminate forms, Radius of curvature, Asymptotes, Double points and their classification, Tracing of curves.

-Differential Calculus II: Partial Differentiation of functions, Normal to surfaces and tangent plane, Change of variables, Jacobian, Taylor's series of two variables, Truncation errors, Extrema of function of two and more variables, Method of Lagrange's multipliers.
+Differential Calculus II : Partial Differentiation of functions, Normal to surfaces and tangent plane, Change of variables, Jacobian, Taylor's series of two variables, Truncation errors, Extrema of function of two and more variables, Method of Lagrange's multipliers.